I Want My Hat Back: Plot

 A bear laments his lost hat, and sets off to find it.
 He asks a fox and a frog if they have seen it, but neither has.
 The bear then asks a rabbit who is wearing a red pointy hat.
-The rabbit answers negatively and defensively, ending "Don’t ask me any more questions."
+The rabbit answers negatively and defensively, ending "Don't ask me any more questions."
 The bear then moves on to ask a turtle, a snake, and an armadillo.
 None have seen the hat.
 A deer comes upon the despondent bear and asks him what his hat looked like.
 Upon recollecting that his hat was red and pointy, the bear snaps to a realisation and runs back to the rabbit.
 He accuses the rabbit of stealing his hat.
-After a page turn, we see the bear sitting on a rustled patch of ground, wearing the red pointy hat.
+On the next page, the bear sits on a rustled patch of ground, wearing the red pointy hat.
 A squirrel enters and asks the bear if he has seen a rabbit wearing a hat.
-The bear answers negatively and defensively, implying he ate the rabbit and ending with "Don’t ask me any more questions".
+The bear answers negatively and defensively, implying he ate the rabbit and ending with "Don't ask me any more questions."
 The squirrel exits, leaving the hatted bear sitting alone.